A gravitational spin-orbit interaction in Poincar\'e gauge theory: Acknowledgements

 \section{Acknowledgements}

-S.B. is supported by “Agencia Nacional de Investigación y Desarrollo” (ANID), Grant “Becas Chile postdoctorado al extranjero” No. 74220006.
+S.B. is supported by “Agencia Nacional de Investigación y Desarrollo” (ANID), Grant “Becas Chile postdoctorado al extranjero” No. 74220006 and also by Institute for Basic Science (IBS-R018-D3).
 The work of J.G.V. is supported by the Institute for Basic Science (IBS-R003-D1).